olcf/wraprun/README.md

 ```
 ### Standard output/error Redirection

-The `stdout/stderr` streams for each task are directed to a unique file.
-By
+The `stdout/stderr` streams for each task are directed to a unique file for
+that task since it is generally undesirable for the standard output of all
+tasks to be merged into a single stream.
+By default, each task writes their
-default, each task writes these streams to files in the task's own current
-working directory named:
+own streams to files in the task's own current working directory named:

 ```
 ${JOBNAME}.${JOBID}_w${INSTANCE}.${TASKID}.out